 The most popular day trip from Melbourne and a MUST (with capital letters!) is to see the Great Ocean Road!

-Driving along the Victoria coastline, on one side of the road you’ll be able to see the ocean and wonderful views such as the 12 Apostles, a group of limestone little islands off the shore.
-Whilst on the other side of the road, you can admire the beauty of the Port Campbell National Park and the Great Otway National Park!
+Driving along the Victoria coastline, on one side of the road you’ll be able to see the ocean and wonderful views such as the 12 Apostles and the beauty of the Port Campbell National Park on the other side!

 I think one of the best ways to discover the famous 12 Apostles would be to rent a car and explore the area on your own!
-It is a 250km road, so if you’d like to do it all and come back to Melbourne on the same day, it is probably going to take you the whole day!
-With photo stops included, of course 😉
+It is a 250km road, so if you’d like to do it all and come back to Melbourne on the same day.

 If you’d like to see some real wildlife, but you don’t want to see it in captivity at the Melbourne Zoo or at the Melbourne Aquarium, you can head to Phillip Island!